New Jersey Divorce Lawyer

 Comprehensive Divorce Services for Residents of Somerset, Morris, Union, Middlesex, and Essex Counties

 While some couples can resolve their divorce issues amicably, others find themselves facing a contentious divorce with a high-conflict spouse.
 As such, it is important to ensure your rights and interests are protected throughout the entire divorce process.
 Additionally, as there are a wide variety of issues that can arise during a divorce, it is advisable to consult with a divorce attorney who has experience successfully navigating all aspects of the divorce process.

-At Lane & Lane, LLC, we offer comprehensive, unmatched divorce services.
+At Lane & Lane, LLC, our Somerset County divorce lawyers offer comprehensive, unmatched divorce services.
 With over 60 years of experience, we possess the knowledge, skillset, and professionalism you would expect from a seasoned law firm.
 Our compassionate approach is unparalleled and can be witnessed from the moment you call into our office until your case has been finalized.

 How to File for Divorce in New Jersey